Bury F.C.: Financial crisis and EFL expulsion: 2019

-Post-expulsion events
+Aftermath to expulsion

 On 30 August, Bury was "actively considering" legal action against the EFL over its expulsion.
 After local MP James Frith said he would propose that the EFL reinstate Bury in League Two in 2020–21, the EFL said it would consult member clubs.
-The EFL also announced an independent review of EFL regulations concerning the financial sustainability of member clubs, which in February 2020 concluded that any additional EFL action "would not have made any difference to the eventual outcome" – "a lack of owner funding" ultimately caused Bury's demise, exacerbated by excessive wages paid to players under Day's chairmanship.
+The EFL also announced an independent review of EFL regulations concerning the financial sustainability of member clubs, which in February 2020 concluded that any additional EFL action "would not have made any difference to the eventual outcome"—"a lack of owner funding" ultimately caused Bury's demise, exacerbated by excessive wages paid to players under Day's chairmanship.
 Meanwhile, Greater Manchester Police confirmed it was investigating a fraud allegation made in June 2019 in relation to Bury's finances.
 The Frith-led working group's proposal to admit Bury to League Two (backed by the Bury FC Supporters' Trust, Bury South MP Ivan Lewis, Andy Burnham, the Greater Manchester Combined Authority and Bury Metropolitan Borough Council) was sent to the EFL on 20 September, but was rejected at a meeting of the EFL's remaining 71 member clubs on 26 September.
 Following the EFL ruling, the working group suggested that Bury apply for a place in the National League in 2020–21, subject to ownership and financial issues being resolved.

 Another winding-up petition was brought before the High Court by HMRC on 16 October 2019.
 It was adjourned for 14 days to allow the club more time to settle with small business creditors.
 Everton chairman Bill Kenwright attempted to give Bury £1m to help save the club, but this was disallowed under EFL conflict of interest rules.
 On 30 October, the petition adjournment was extended for another 35 days to 4 December after the club argued that it had continued to automatically pay taxes on unpaid wages.
 The judge agreed that an extension was necessary for HMRC to establish if the club had overpaid.
 On 4 December, the club was granted a further extension until 18 December with HMRC ordered to process the club's returns and ascertain the exact amount still owed.
-When the High Court reconvened, this winding-up petition was dismissed (HMRC said an unspecified debt had been paid), as was a further winding-up petition on 5 February 2020, so "despite not having a league to play in, Bury ... still exist".
+When the High Court reconvened, this winding-up petition was dismissed; HMRC said an unspecified debt had been paid.

-Three plans emerged during December 2019.
-A group of fans formed an intended phoenix club, Bury AFC, and applied to the North West Counties Football League (NWCFL) for membership in 2020–21, which was approved in February 2020.
-Entrepreneur Robert Benwell was reported to be seeking to resurrect Bury FC, but it was unclear if he would attempt to buy the original club.
-A consortium was looking to complete a solvent takeover of the club.